adbar/simplemma/README.md

 ### Language detection

-Language detection works by providing a text and tuple `lang` consisting of a series of languages of interest.
-Scores between 0 and 1 are returned.
+Language detection works by providing a text and a tuple `lang` consisting of a series of languages of interest.
+Each score is a proportion between 0 and 1.
+The proportions are computed independently per language, so a token recognized in several languages counts towards each of them and the scores need not sum to 1.

-The `langdetect()` function returns a list of language codes along with their corresponding scores, appending "unk" for unknown or out-of-vocabulary words.
-The latter can also be calculated by using the function `in_target_language()` which returns a ratio.
+The `langdetect()` function returns a list of language codes along with their corresponding scores, appending "unk" for the proportion of unknown or out-of-vocabulary tokens.
+The proportion of tokens that belong to the target language(s) can also be obtained directly with the `in_target_language()` function, which returns a single ratio.

 ``` python
 # import necessary functions